KKDinev20/Selvox-Backend/README.md

 npm run dev
 ```

-Or to run the back-end press F5 to start Selvox.BLL
+Or to run the back-end press F5 to start Selvox.BLL Swagger UI

 ## 🌐 Access Online